JimmyHuang0904/ShopifyMarketPlace/README.md

+##### Recommended Installs for Testing
+### Inspecting the example.db file
+We can inspect the database with a gui easily with sqlitebrowser

+$ sudo apt-get install sqlitebrowser

+$ sqlitebrowser example.db

+This will allow you to be able to see values clearly.

 ##### KNOWN ISSUES
 If you ever encounter an error running the server due to accessing the database with sqlite3 import error like so: